davesmith/Respond/README.md

 I found while working on a site the display of a part of the page wasn't quite the same in IE when using the original Respond.js.
 I was curious about why that was and did what any good lunatic would do and had a look in the JS.

-I have since created a test that recreates the display issue for Respond.js.
-I'll upload it and post it on the Respond.js issues list soon.
+The display issue was because I had media attribute on a link element, muh, read the documentation Dave :)

 ### Status: Ready for testing, though so far so good